Icinga 2 & Openindiana

 Building the check plugins

-I found no way to get the check plugins into oi-userland, and I tried several times… spending enough time and with help from the mailing list it probably would be possible, but I didn’t follow this approach.
+I found no way to get the check plugins into oi-userland, and I tried several times… Spending enough time and with help from the mailing list it probably would be possible, but I didn’t follow this approach.
 So what I do it to build the nagios-plugins completely by hand.
 But as you’ll see: this is not hard at all.

 Wait - what? nagios-plugins?